wanteet/wanteet-api-example/README.md

-# wanteet-api-example
+# Wanteet API Example
-A sample app demonstrating the Wanteet API
+This is a sample app, built using AngularJS, that demonstrates the basic use case of Wanteet API